ThatCooperLewis/olympus/docs/windows_local_setup.md

 1. Hit `Ctrl-Shift-P` in VS Code and get to Terminal: Configure Terminal Settings
 2. Find `Terminal > Integrated > Font Family`
 3. Enter `FiraMono NF`, Ctrl-S and restart Code

+## (Optional) Setup WSL + OpenSSH

+Follow this section if you want to access this machine remotely.
+### WSL 2 Setup

+Install and configure OpenSSH

+    sudo apt install openssh-server
+    sudo ssh-keygen -A
+    sudo nano /etc/ssh/sshd_config

+Update the following lines and save file:

+    Port 2222
+    ListenAddress 0.0.0.0
+    PasswordAuthentication yes

+Configure SSH to start without `sudo`

+    sudo visudo

+Add the following line after `...ALL=(ALL:ALL) ALL` and save

+    %sudo ALL=NOPASSWD: /etc/init.d/ssh start

+Leave WSL using `exit`

+### Windows Host Setup

+WSL Changes IP on every cold start, so port forwarding must be dynamically changed.
+Download the [ssh_port_configuration](../scripts/ssh_port_configuration.ps1) file to your host machine, and unblock it in an Admin Powershell:

+    unblock-file C:\path\to\ssh_port_configuration.ps1

+Run this file to confirm no errors appear.
+It boots WSL, gets the IP, and exposes it to the network.
+If successful, you should be able to ssh from another machine using

+    ssh wsluser@windowsip -p 2222

+To make this run on startup:

+1. Open Task Scheduler
+2. Create a basic task
+3. Give it a name
+4. Set trigger to 'When I log on'
+5. Choose 'Start a program'
+    a.
+Program/script: `powershell.exe`
+    b.
+Add arguments: `-file "C:\path\to\ssh_port_configuration.ps1"`
+6. Select `Open the Properties dialog...` and click 'Finish'
+7. In properties window
+    a.
+Select 'Run whether user is logged in'
+    b.
+Check 'Run with highest privileges'
+8. Save & enter Windows password